A brief and incomplete history of the Department of Philosophy and Religious Studies.

 1990s to Present

 Robert S. Bryan retired from NC State in 1989, after twenty-three years of distinguished leadership.
 He had built up an outstanding undergraduate department with about eighteen faculty and a remarkably congenial atmosphere.
 He was succeeded by Edwin A. Martin (Head, 1989–1995), Tom Regan (Head, 1995–1999), Harold D. Levin (Interim Head, 1999–2003), Douglas M. Jesseph (Interim Head, Fall 2003), and Michael Pendlebury (Head, 2004– ).
-All of Bryan’s successors followed his lead in hiring promising and well-qualified Ph.D.s from top graduate programs and pursuing the highest academic standards.
-As a result, the department has been able to maintain both high-quality programs and a high level of scholarly productivity.
+Bryan’s successors followed his lead in hiring promising and well-qualified Ph.D.s from top graduate programs.
+Appointments have included Douglas Jesseph (1991–2008), John Carroll (1995– ), Marina Bykova (2000– ), Gary Comstock (2002– ), Stephen Puryear (2008– ), Veljko Dubljevic (2016– ) and Stephen Ferguson (2017– ) in philosophy; and Jason Bivins (2000– ) and Levi McLaughlin (2012– ) in religious studies.
+Bryan’s successors have also followed his lead in pursuing the highest academic standards.
+As a result of these strategies, the department has been able to maintain both a high level of scholarly productivity and high-quality academic programs.

 There have been a number of important developments in the department since 1989.
 An interdisciplinary undergraduate minor in cognitive science was introduced in 1990.
 In 1994, the B.A. in philosophy with a concentration in religious studies was replaced by a full-fledged B.A. in religious studies.
 The Logic and Cognitive Science Initiative was established in 2004 to foster growth and development in cognitive science, formal logic, and related fields of cognitive philosophy, including philosophy of science, philosophy of language, theory of knowledge, and analytical metaphysics.
 In 2005, the department took over the administration of the interdisciplinary undergraduate minor in health, medicine and human values.
 Between 2006 and 2009, it introduced a B.S. in philosophy with a concentration in logic, representation and reasoning (2006), a graduate minor in cognitive science (2007), a B.A. in philosophy with a concentration in ethics (2007), an undergraduate minor in ethics (2008), and an undergraduate minor in logic and methodology (2009).